MicrosoftDocs/SCCMdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

 - **Application Catalog website point**

 > [!TIP]
-> If you want client computers to use the Application Catalog over the internet, specify the internet fully qualified domain name (FQDN).
+> If you want client computers to use the Application Catalog over the Internet, specify the Internet fully qualified domain name (FQDN).

 #### Verify the installation of these site system roles